-COUNSELING AND HUMAN SERVICES ACCREDITATION AND CERTIFICATION
+HUMAN SERVICES ACCREDITATION AND CERTIFICATION

-The B. S. Program in Counseling and Human Services received full national accreditation in 2006 from the Council for Standards in Human Services Education (CSHSE), and is accredited through 2016.
-The Council for Standards in Human Services Education and the National Organization for Human Services (NOHS) work side by side to shape the future of human services.
+The CHS undergraduate program received full national accreditation in 2006 from the Council for Standards in Human Services Education (CSHSE), and is accredited through 2021.
+CSHSE and the National Organization for Human Services (NOHS) work side by side to shape the future of human services.
 While CSHSE is the standard setting and approval body, NOHS is the professional organization for students, educators and providers.

-As a result of the accreditation, students graduating with a B.S. in Counseling and Human Services will meet all of the educational and experiential requirements to pursue the Human Services Board Certified Practitioner (HS-BCP) credential.
+As a result of the accreditation, students graduating with a B.S. in Counseling and Human Services will meet all of the educational and experiential requirements to pursue the Human Services-Board Certified Practitioner (HS-BCP) credential (see below).
 This national certification is provided by NOHS and students/graduates will be eligible to apply for the credential.
-Due to the national accreditation, the CHS curriculum meets all of the criteria set forth by the National Organization for Human Services.
-See more information about the HS-BCP credential below.
+Due to the national accreditation, the CHS curriculum meets all of the criteria set forth by the NOHS.

-The undergraduate program in Counseling and Human Services strives to adhere to the training and ethical standards set forth by both the Council for Standards in Human Services Education (CSHSE), the National Organization for Human Services (NOHS) and the American Counseling Association (ACA).
+Our program strives to adhere to the training and ethical standards set forth by both CSHSE and NOHS as well as the American Counseling Association (ACA).